dsohk/rancher-on-azure-workshop/docs/01-Install-Rancher.md

 # Express Way for Task 1 & 2

-**TIPS**: If you want to finish this task automatically, we have prepared a script for you.
+**TIPS**: If you want to setup the Rancher Server on Azure automatically (task 1 and 2), we have prepared a script for you.
 To do this, please follow the steps below.

 1. Open Azure Cloud Shell
 2. In the Cloud Shell bash terminal, run the following command.